algonents/sky-renderer/README.md

 ## 🔧 Installation

 ### Linux

-Make sure you have all dependencies installed on your system:
+Make sure you have all dependencies installed on your system (including a C/C++ compiler and CMake):

 ```shell script
 sudo apt-get install libgl1-mesa-dev
 sudo apt install mesa-utils
 sudo apt install libglfw3-dev
 ```
-You will also need a C/C++ compiler with CMake installed on your system.

 You can simply add **sky_renderer** as a dependency to your project.
 When building your project, cargo will first trigger a C/C++ build (using CMake) of a static library containing the **sky_renderer** ffi bindings to OpenGL.
 The entire process should be totally transparent to your project.

 ### Windows

-Make sure you are are using release 0.1.7 or later.
+Make sure you are are using release 0.1.7 or later (there was no Windows support for earlier versions).
+Also ensure you have Visual C/C++ and CMake installed on your system.

 ### macOS

-This crate's build script expects glfw to be already installed on your system using [Homebrew](https://brew.sh/).
-Make sure CMake and a C++ compiler are also installed.
+Ensure you have CMake and a C/C++ compiler installed on your system.
+Use [Homebrew](https://brew.sh/) to install glfw on your system:

 ```shell script
 brew install glfw
 brew info glfw
 ```

-Once glfw is installed on your system, the build script will look for the glfw libraries under `/opt/homebrew/lib`
+Once glfw is installed, the crate's build script will look for the glfw libraries under `/opt/homebrew/lib`

 ### 📦 Examples

-Please refer to the [examples](https://github.com/algonents/sky-renderer/tree/master/examples) provided in the **sky_renderer** GitHub repository.
+Refer to the [examples](https://github.com/algonents/sky-renderer/tree/master/examples) provided in the **sky_renderer** GitHub repository.
 These will be updated as new features are added.